 If after reading about Online Counselling, you decide you want to explore this option, then please indicate this on the form that you send to us.

 Please select one of the following links to take you to the appropriate form if:

-We will then contact you for an assessment to ensure that you, or the person you are concerned about, has their needs met.
+We will then contact you for an assessment to ensure that you, or the person you are concerned about, receives the most appropriate support.

 We offer appointments throughout the year during term-time on all three campuses.
 These happen Monday to Friday from 9 am – 4.30 pm.
 We also offer sessions on Tuesdays until 7 pm during term-time on the City Campus only.
 Appointment times during vacations may vary.

 Waiting times vary during the year and can be a number of weeks during our busiest periods.
 However, when you are asked for your availability, the more times that you provide, the sooner we may be able to offer you counselling.